CMed01/portfolio-milestone-3/README.md

 1. Open an account with Heroku.

-2. On the home dahsboard of your account, select "New" then "Create new app".
+2. On the home dashboard of your account, select "New" then "Create new app".

 3. Create an unique app name, select the region and click create.